praydog/uevr-docs/src/usage/overview.md

 The in-game menu offers additional configuration options and shortcuts for adjusting settings on the fly.
 Access the menu by pressing the **Insert** key or **L3+R3** on a controller.

 The in-game menu can be accessed either inside the VR headset, or you can use the desktop view to adjust settings without having to put on a headset.

+As of recent updates, the menu can be controlled as well by pointing your motion controller at it to emulate a mouse.

 ![In-Game Menu Screenshot 1](images/in-game-menu-1.png)